Alien Resurrection: Filming

 Alien Resurrection was filmed at Fox studios in Los Angeles, California, from October 1996 to February 1997.
 Jeunet had difficulty securing studio space, as the filming of Hollywood blockbusters such as Titanic, Starship Troopers, and The Lost World: Jurassic Park were taking place at the same time.
 Alien Resurrection was the first installment in the Alien series to be filmed outside England, a decision made by Weaver, who believed that the previous films' travel schedules exhausted the crew.

-The underwater scene was the first to be shot, and for its filming Stage 16 at Fox Studios was reconstructed into a 36-by-45-meter tank, 4.5 meters deep, containing 548,000 gallons of water.
+The underwater scene was the first to be shot, and for its filming Stage 16 at Fox Studios was reconstructed into a 36-by-45-meter tank, 4.5meters deep, containing 548,000gallons of water.
 The decision was made to convert the stage rather than film the scene elsewhere, since moving the film crew to the nearest adequate facility in San Diego would have been too costly for a single scene, and by converting Stage 16 20th Century Fox would be able to use the tank for future films.
 Because of the aquatic filming, the ability to swim was a prerequisite for cast and crew when signing onto the film.
 The cast trained in swimming pools in Los Angeles with professional divers to learn how to use the equipment.
 An additional two and a half weeks of training took place at the studio with stunt coordinator Ernie Orsatti and underwater cinematographer Peter Romano.
 Weaver, however, was unable to participate in most of the training due to commitments on Broadway.
 Winona Ryder faced a challenge with the scene, as she had nearly drowned at age 12 and had not been in the water since.
 She suggested using a body double, but knew that it would be too obvious to audiences due to the difference in hair length.
 She filmed the scene, but suffered from anxiety on the first day of filming.